Organizing resources

 Key organization-level RBAC permissions and their respective purposes are below.

-- Manage policies: Allows the Platform Team to create, edit, read, list, and delete the organization's Sentinel policies.
+- Manage policies: Allows the platform team to create, edit, read, list, and delete the organization's Sentinel policies.
 This permission also grants you access to read runs on all workspaces for policy enforcement purposes, which is necessary to set enforcement of policy sets(opens in new tab).

-- Manage run tasks: Enables the Platform Team to create, edit, and delete run tasks within the organization.
+- Manage run tasks: Enables the platform team to create, edit, and delete run tasks within the organization.

-- Manage policy overrides: Permits the Platform Team to override soft-mandatory policy checks.
+- Manage policy overrides: Permits the platform team to override soft-mandatory policy checks.
 This permission also includes access to read runs on all workspaces for policy override purposes.

-- Manage VCS settings: Allows the Platform Team to manage the VCS providers(opens in new tab) and SSH keys(opens in new tab) available within the organization.
+- Manage VCS settings: Allows the platform team to manage the VCS providers(opens in new tab) and SSH keys(opens in new tab) available within the organization.

-- Manage membership: Enables the Platform Team to invite users to the organization, remove users from the organization, and add or remove users from teams within the organization.
-This permission allows the Platform Team to view the list of users in the organization and their organization access.
+- Manage membership: Enables the platform team to invite users to the organization, remove users from the organization, and add or remove users from teams within the organization.
+This permission allows the platform team to view the list of users in the organization and their organization access.
 However, it does not provide the ability to create teams, modify team settings, or view secret teams.

 It is crucial to treat the organization token as a secret and limit access to only privileged staff.
-Additionally, you have the flexibility to create additional teams within your organization and grant them specific organization-level permissions to suit the needs of the team and maintain proper access control.
+Also, you have the flexibility to create additional teams within your organization and grant them specific organization-level permissions to suit the needs of the team and maintain proper access control.

 Setting up organization-level access